A combinatorial bound on the number of distinct eigenvalues of a graph: Minor Maximal Graphs

 \begin{definition} If $p\geq2$, an \emph{$m$-saturated crowded $p$-parade} is a crowded $p$-parade where every edge which is not in the parade has $m$ parallel copies, including itself.
 An \emph{$m$-saturated crowded $1$-parade} is a graph such that every pair of vertices is joined by exactly $m$ edges. \end{definition}

-With these definitions in hand, we will show that a graph is minor maximal amongst graphs of a given spectator floor value if and only if the graph is a crowded parade.
+With these definitions in hand, we will show that a graph is minor maximal amongst graphs of a given spectator floor value and given number of vertices if and only if the graph is a crowded parade.

 Before presenting this characterization of minor maximal graphs, however, we first have two technical lemmas that we will use repeatedly in the proof of the characterization.
-In the first lemma, we use the notation $d_S(x,y)$ to refer to the distance between any vertices $x$ and $y$ within any graph $S$.
+In the first lemma, we use the notation $d_S(x,y)$ to refer to the distance between vertices $x$ and $y$ in graph $S$.

 \begin{lemma} Let $G$ be a graph that is minor maximal amongst graphs with $n$ vertices, at most $m$ parallel edges between any given vertices, and spectator floor $k$.
 Let $a,b$ be the endpoints of a parade in $G$.
 Let $H$ be $G$ with one edge added between some vertices $v$ and $w$ where no edge was present in $G$.
 Then at least one of the following is true: